yoieh/PO3-3.2.55server-docker-compose/README.md

 `cp .env.example .env`

-change PORT to your mc prot inside of the created .env
+change PORT to your mc port inside of the created .env

 Then do a first start